Peloton Interactive Inc. (PTON) Downgrade Issued by Wall Street Gurus

-Peloton Interactive Inc. (NASDAQ:PTON) went up by 14.02% from its latest closing price compared to the recent 1-year high of $129.70.
-The company’s stock price has collected -3.52% of loss in the last five trading sessions.
-The Wall Street Journal reported on 06/06/22 that Peloton Swaps Out Finance Chief as It Navigates Persistent Losses
+Peloton Interactive Inc. (NASDAQ:PTON) went down by -4.13% from its latest closing price compared to the recent 1-year high of $127.57.
+The company’s stock price has collected 11.22% of gains in the last five trading sessions.
+The Wall Street Journal reported 16 hours ago that Fed Up With China, One Boss Tries Removing It From the Supply Chain

 Is It Worth Investing in Peloton Interactive Inc. (NASDAQ :PTON) Right Now?